johny-c/pylmnn/README.rst

 .. code-block:: python

+    from sklearn.neighbors import KNeighborsClassifier
     from sklearn.model_selection import train_test_split
     from sklearn.datasets import load_iris
+    from matplotlib import pyplot as plt

-    from pylmnn.lmnn import LargeMarginNearestNeighbor as LMNN
+    from pylmnn import LargeMarginNearestNeighbor as LMNN
     from pylmnn.plots import plot_comparison